 “Why are you visiting Ireland?”

-This was a real conversation Sharon had with the immigration agent when we visited Dublin last year.
-My questioning was asked how long we were staying, which was about 8 hours before flying to London.
+This was a real conversation Sharon had with the immigration agent when we visited Dublin in 2016.
+My questioning was about how long we were staying, which was for 8 hours before flying to London that evening.

 The Boxty House

 20 – 21 Temple Bar, 2 Dublin, Ireland